Darthsae/Darthsae/CODE_STYLE.md

 Getters and Setters should be used only if additional logic is required.

 ### Indentation
 Use spaces with a width of 4 for indentation of code files, while data files, such as JSON, should use spaces with a width of 2.
+Avoid over-indentation that causes code to not fit on the screen; generally, avoid indentation greater than 6.

 ### Blocks
-Keep opening brackets and braces inline.
+Keep opening brackets and braces inline; this is to keep vertical space more compact.

+### Functions
+Avoid single-use functions that are only used in one or two places; if they can be inlined, then do so.

+### Variables
+Avoid unnecessary memory allocation and the creation of variables that are calculated and only used once.